 First off, I am a Chevy fan.
 The first Vacation is my all-time favorite movie, and I'd be first in line to watch a new Fletch as long as he was still in the lead role.
 This is why I felt disappointed in myself for falling into the camp that was happy to know he would eventually go.

 The problem with the first season was that it did feel like Chevy's show.
 Though he did a decent job, if this was indeed the case, it felt like he was holding the show back from being the ensemble establishment that SNL is supposed to be.
 This led me to feel like both sides won when he ventured out to be a star on his own.

 This was the first episode without Chase behind the wheel, and I could already see more cohesion amongst the cast.
 Unfortunately, this first go of the new show was hosted by Norman Lear.
 Though he did fine for behind the scenes personality stepping out into the spotlight, he wasn't the best talent to highlight the changes.

 It was still a fun episode that wasn't a chore to get through so with that, I will now share what I saw as I give you...

 The Wicker Breakdown:

-- This was followed by the girls from the show dressed in doo-wop clothing singing a song to get Chevy back, this adds to my suspicions that this is when he reached the point of no return.
+This was followed by the girls from the show dressed in doo-wop clothing singing a song to get Chevy back, this adds to my suspicions that this was when he reached the point of no return.

 Though entertaining, this episode didn't have standout sketches that are easy to select but here are my three favorite moments from the night.
 First, I really liked seeing Norman Lear interview all the people he has worked with, from the sets of their shows.
 Next, I really liked Jane Curtin stepping in to take over the news.
 Finally, I was a fan of the sketch with Lear and his daughter, she played uncomfortable so well that I bought that this wasn't a sketch.